 Note that this section is focused on addressing the broader implications - there will be plenty of space to talk about how the issue and the relevant trends and patterns will affect your company, in particular, starting in step 3 below.

-2) Explain the limits that must be adhered to in order to ensure resilience
+2) Explain the social and/or environmental limits that safeguard resilience

 Your statement should identify and explain what your company sees as the limit, or ‘tipping point’, for which there is a compelling need for action.
 What is your understanding of the point at which the resilience of the underlying social or environmental system will be compromised?
 If you read ‘limits’ and ‘resilience’ and aren’t precisely sure what I mean, never fear - I discuss both in my how-to breakdown for developing credible goals blog.